cvonholly/raisedown_dev/README.md

-# raisedown_dev
+# Cook Up App

-This is a demo implementation of our Cook Up App
+This is a demo implementation of our Cook Up App.

 The main features are an Explore map to find Cook Up's in your preferred area, a Chat interface to contact people and Recipes to get inspired.
 A personal Profile is also created.